 I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 After a brief preview, I found it indeed very small and quite suitable for studying its underlying implementation.
-Although the code style is overly minimalist, leading to relatively poor readability (the author also points out), it is still relatively easy to understand with some organization, as the entire body is less than 100 lines (in fact, only 94 lines).
+Although the code style is overly minimalist, leading to poor readability (the author also points out), it is still relatively easy to understand with some organization, as the entire codebase is less than 100 lines (in fact, only 94 lines).

 Function-based DOM Construction#